gsd1214/jim-xiao-wang-final-assignment/README.md

 A web application built with Vue.js (frontend), Bootstrap (styling), Express.js (backend), and SQLite (database).

 ##  Overview
-This project is a full-stack gym membership management system created as part of the Final Assignment.
+This assignment project is a gym membership management system created as part of the Final Assignment.
 The application is dynamic, data-driven, fully validated, and demonstrates full CRUD capabilities.

 ##  Project folder Structure